 Saint Emilion is one of the easiest destinations to get to from Bordeaux as there’s a direct train from Gare Saint-Jean (Bordeaux’s main train station) to Saint Emilion.
 The station in Saint Emilion is located about 15-20 minutes walk from the city center.
-If you want to know in detail about the train’s time schedule, where to buy tickets and how to get a transport from the station to the city center, read my article about how to get from Bordeaux to Saint Emilion.
+If you want to know in detail about the train’s time schedule, where to buy tickets and how to get transport from the station to the city center, read my article about how to get from Bordeaux to Saint Emilion.

 Nonetheless, if your day trip to Saint Emilion includes a visit to more distant wineries I do recommend coming by car – if you need to rent one click here.

 Where to park in Saint Emilion?

 There’s the free parking lot of the Gendarmerie (police station).
 However, this parking is often full on busy days in which case you can leave your car at the free parking next to the train station.
 There are also several paid parking lots (about 2 euros/hour): around the collegiate church (the upper town) and Place Bouqueyre (bottom town).